Dovyski/flixel-studio/README.md

 }
 ```

-> **IMPORTANT: currently `flixel-studio` will not compile with any unmodified version of HaxeFlixel.
-HaxeFlixel's `addTool()` method in the debugger is currently private, so you need to make it public by changing HaxeFlixel code yourself.
-A pull request to fix that will be sent to the HaxeFlixel repository.**
+> **IMPORTANT: currently `flixel-studio` will only compile with the development version of HaxeFlixel (`version > 4.5.1`).
+Follow the inscructions on how to install HaxeFlixel development version [here](http://haxeflixel.com/documentation/install-development-flixel/).**

 ### 3. Usage (in-game editor)